Exploring the future of veterinary postgraduate education: Inside the first International PGVE Symposium

 Building on the momentum: PGVE 2027

-Planning is already underway for the next PGVE symposium, coming to the UK in spring 2027.
+Planning is already underway for the next PGVE symposium, which will take place in the UK in spring 2027.

 Building on the energy and success of last year’s event, we look forward to welcoming both returning and new delegates for what promises to be another inspiring gathering.